Adherence (medicine): Health literacy

+Cost and poor understanding of the directions for the treatment, referred to as 'health literacy' have been known to be major barriers to treatment adherence.
+Misinformation from the internet and social media can also lead to a delay or lack of compliance in following medical advice.

 Age

-Both young and elderly status have been associated with non-adherence.

-The elderly often have multiple health conditions, and around half of all NHS medicines are prescribed for people over retirement age, despite representing only about 20% of the UK population.
-The recent National Service Framework on the care of older people highlighted the importance of taking and effectively managing medicines in this population.
-However, elderly individuals may face challenges, including multiple medications with frequent dosing, and potentially decreased dexterity or cognitive functioning.
-Patient knowledge is a concern that has been observed.
+The recent National Service Framework on the care of older people highlighted the importance of taking and effectively managing medicines in the elderly.
+Elderly individuals may face challenges, including multiple medications with frequent dosing, and potentially decreased dexterity or cognitive functioning.
+Patient knowledge is also a factor.

 In 1999 Cline et al. identified several gaps in knowledge about medication in elderly patients discharged from hospital.
 Despite receiving written and verbal information, 27% of older people discharged after heart failure were classed as non-adherent within 30 days.
 Half the patients surveyed could not recall the dose of the medication that they were prescribed and nearly two-thirds did not know what time of day to take them.
 A 2001 study by Barat et al. evaluated the medical knowledge and factors of adherence in a population of 75-year-olds living at home.
 They found that 40% of elderly patients do not know the purpose of their regimen and only 20% knew the consequences of non-adherence.
 Comprehension, polypharmacy, living arrangement, multiple doctors, and use of compliance aids was correlated with adherence.

-In children with asthma self-management compliance is critical and co-morbidities have been noted to affect outcomes; in 2013 it has been suggested that electronic monitoring may help adherence.
+In children with asthma, self-management compliance is critical and co-morbidities have been noted to affect outcomes; in 2013 it has been suggested that electronic monitoring may help adherence.

-Social factors of treatment adherence have been studied in children and adolescents with disorders: